 This is an indoor theme park at the Sunshine city mall that combines fun, foods and lots of interesting attractions that are aimed at children but is great family fun.
 There are 3 separate entertainment towns.
 A western-style town Dokingham Plaza that has various kinds of fun games, an old Japanese town modeled after the Showa period that has the Namja Gyoza Stadium and Deserts area and the haunted Mononoke town.
 This is a really fun place for everyone.
 Location: 3-1-3 Higashiikebukuro, Toshima-ku, Tokyo Sunshine City World Import Mart Building 2F Train Access: Higashi-Ikebukuro Station, 3 min walk, Ikebukuro Station, 8 min walk Google Maps

 Thank You for visiting Tokyo Live news & entertainment.
-If you enjoyed our Tokyo Children’s Play Center Options page.
+If you enjoyed our Tokyo Children’s Play Centers page.
 Please take a look at Tokyo Amusement & Theme Parks, Tokyo Fishing Spots or Tokyo Water Parks & Swimming Pools pages.